wmamills/hvac-demo/readme.md

 can instead run things manually.

-Many demos have multiple layers of target systems, for example running a kvm+qemu VM or peer DomU with-in the first target system.
-In these cases the second layer of target code will also have its own demo script, powerdown and abortable count down.
+Many demos have multiple layers of target systems, for example running a kvm+qemu VM or peer DomU within the first target system.
+In these cases, the second layer of target code will also have its own demo script, powerdown, and abortable count down.

 After the complete demo runs (and tmux has exited) the logs will be searched